imdbmi/imdbmi.github.io/index.md

 </center>

 ### Sentiment Analysis
+To gain deeper insight into the language used in movies, we run experiments of [OpenSubtitles](https://opus.nlpl.eu/OpenSubtitles-v2018.php) corpus, which is a collection of translated movie subtitles from [opensubtitles](http://www.opensubtitles.org/).
+We matched 27,329 subtitles from the corpus with the CMU dataset and extracted 74,518,995 tokens after lemmatization and stopword removal.
+We then split the corpus into 5 bins comprised of an equal number of tokens to compare the language across years.

+For each keyword, we extracted both fix-sized context windows and dialogue sentences from subtitles and predicted their sentiment class with a transformer-based sentiment analyzer, [roBERTa-base](https://huggingface.co/cardiffnlp/twitter-roberta-base-sentiment-latest).

 <center>
 <iframe
     frameborder="no" border="0" marginwidth="0" marginheight="0" width="100%" height="500" src="plots/sentiment_diversity.html">
 </iframe>
 </center>

-1. The first thing to notice in the above plot is that for some of the entries the 95% confidence interval bars are quite large.
-The main reason behind this is having too few samples for those keywords in the respective year intervals.
+To demystify the plot above, we first point out two key elements.
+First, we realize that all the sentiment scores are below zero.
+The reason behind this is 54.4% of analyzed sentences have a sentiment label `Neutral`, followed by 29.0% `Negative`.
+Another point to notice is the large 95% confidence interval bars for some entries.
+This due to having too few samples for those keywords in the respective year intervals.

-2. The other feature is that all of the average sentiments are negative, which is expected given the plots of distribution of sentiment above, showing `negative` sentiments are more than `negative` sentiments.
-3. We observe that except for two cases `man` has the highest sentiment scores across years.
-It is followed by `women`, which has slightly worse sentiment than `man`.
-These two keywords have stable mean sentiment scores.
-4. All of the remaining keywords carries more negative sentiments than `man` and `woman`, except for two cases.
-Furthermore, sentiments for `gay` and `queer` has attained lower values as the passes.
+At first glance, we observe an overall negative sentiment for non-binary gender keywords compared to `man` and `woman` throughout the span of the dataset.
+What is more interesting is that the mean sentiment score for keywords `gay` and `queer` (which are the most frequent non-binary gender terms) even decreased compared to 1972 and before.
+This hints at the usage of non-binary terms in negative contexts with verbal slurs more often in movies.
+As our dataset does not include recent movies, we don’t see the effects of increased sensibility toward gender equality.

 <center>
 <iframe